olejorik/PhaseRetrieval.jl/docs/src/index.md

 ## Basic usage
 ### Forward model

+For the PR problem, forward model is simulation of a realistic readout of a camera of a PSF (or an extended object) under some predefined conditions.

-Let's set up a simulation environment matching the following hardware set up: a beam with a footprint of 10 mm diameter is focused with a lens of 300 mm focal length and the PSF is registered with UI-1540 camera, which we combine in one structure called [`ImagingSensor`](@ref)
+Let's set up a simulation environment matching the following hardware set up: a beam with a footprint of 1 inch (25 mm) diameter is focused with a lens of 300 mm focal length and the PSF is registered with [UI-1240 camera](https://en.ids-imaging.com/store/products/cameras/ui-1240le.html).
+For both lens and camera, we can use structures with self-explanatory names [`ImagingLens`](@ref) and [`CameraChip`](@ref), which we combine in one structure called [`ImagingSensor`](@ref):

 ```@example psf
 using PhaseRetrieval
 lens = PhaseRetrieval.ImagingLens(300mm, 25mm)
-cam = PhaseRetrieval.CameraChip(pixelsize = 5.2um, imagesize = (1280, 1024), bitdepth = 8, channelbitdepth = 8)
+cam = PhaseRetrieval.CameraChip(pixelsize = 5.3um, imagesize = (1280, 1024), bitdepth = 8, channelbitdepth = 8)
 ims = PhaseRetrieval.ImagingSensor(lens = lens, cam = cam)
 ```

-Now we can save all these definitions in a simulation config
+Now we can save all these definitions in a simulation config [`SimConfig`](@ref).
+We also specify the wavelength here:
 ```@example psf
 conf1 = SimConfig("full_aperture", ims, 633nm)
 ```